tbela99/css/docs/README.md

 - remove_comments: remove comments.
 If \_compress\* is true, comments are always removed
 - rgba_hex: convert colors in rgb\[a\] and hsl\[a\] to hex
 - compress: produce minified output
-- remove_empty_nodes: remove empty css declaration
+- remove_empty_nodes: remove empty css rules